dhelekal/BASSGWAS/README.md

 ### Required dependencies
 The BASSGWAS package requires `julia>=1.11`.

+See the official [julia](https://julialang.org/) website for installation instructions.

 ### Helper script dependencies
 The scripts in the `helper_scripts` directory require a working `R` installation together with the following packages:
 - `Rapp`